Xannadoo/carbon-cost-kaggle/journal.md

 | P1:train | yes, hit timelimit | `job.122954.out` | 7 files, 5 folds, 15 epochs | `job.124717.out` | short test | `job.124726.out`,`job.125115.out` | failed, env or hardware issue?, need to wait for pretraining? |
 | P2:.. | not started | - | - | - | - | - | - |

+### 24 April 2023
+- **Kaggle Project**
+    - Something
+- **Dovile's Project**
+    - Fixed missing line for thyroid dataset.
+Rerunning (`job.126110.out`).

 ### 22 April 2023
 - **Kaggle Project**
     - Pretraining fails on Desktop 9, and runs on Desktop 18.
 Need to figure out how to exclude a particular desktop, or range of desktops.
     - Resubmitted for desktop 18 (`job.125448.out`)
 - **Dovile's Project**
     - Re-ran making dataframes for mamms with new file location, with all images in one location (`job.125408.out`).
 Seems ok.
 Reran training (`job.125419.out`) and failed again.
 There was a missing "/" for making the dataframes.
 Fixed this error, re-made dataframes, and submitted the training job.
     - Made dataframes for the thyroid dataset locally by downloaded the images from the HPC.
-Submitted a job for training (`job.125550.out`)
+Submitted a job for training (`job.125550.out`).
+Failed due to missing line of code in fine_tuning.py, probably from commenting then uncommenting out chunks of code during testing.
 - **Meta Kaggle**
     - Isolated code competitions tagged with 'image'.
 Older code competitions refer to the notebooks as 'kernels', they are the same thing.
 Kaggle's description of the different [competitions](https://www.kaggle.com/docs/competitions) links to [one](https://www.kaggle.com/c/quora-insincere-questions-classification) described as a kernel competition as an example of a code competition.
 Need to decide what we want from this.
 Have average submisions per team, and average number of teams per competition, but is this enough?
 Avg submissions ~18, but thee range within this is huge, with some in their hundreds and others hardly any - maybe they entered but didn't actually get very far, so maybe we need to account for this somehow?
 Some competitions get a lot more entrants than others (maybe those with bigger prizes?).